AOS573-2017/aos573-2017.github.io/_lectures/14-final.md

       30 filenames.txt
 ~~~

 We get back that there are 30 lines in the file.
-Word count can also read from the command line input (called standard in) when there is no filename given.
+Word count can also read from the command line input (called standard in) when there is no file name given.
 Try that out by issuing the command, typing three Wisconsin cities (separating each one by the Enter key), then pressing Ctrl+d to issue the ''End of File'' command:

 ~~~ bash
 $ wc -l